-The Annual Meeting of the Stockholders of Emerson Electric Co. will be held at the office of the Company, 8000 West Florissant Avenue, St. Louis, Missouri 63136 on Tuesday, February 2, 2016, commencing at 10:00 a.m.
+The Annual Meeting of the Stockholders of Emerson Electric Co. will be held at the office of the Company, 8000 West Florissant Avenue, St. Louis, Missouri 63136 on Tuesday, February 7, 2017, commencing at 10:00 a.m.
 Central Standard Time.
-At the meeting, record holders of common stock at the close of business on November 24, 2015 will be entitled to vote on the following matters:
+At the meeting, record holders of common stock at the close of business on November 29, 2016 will be entitled to vote on the following matters:

-- 1. To elect as directors the four Directors named in the attached proxy statement; - 2.
+- 1. To elect as Directors the four Directors named in the attached proxy statement; - 2.
 To hold an advisory vote to approve our executive compensation; - 3.
-To ratify the appointment of KPMG LLP as our independent registered public accounting firm; - 4.
-To vote upon the stockholder proposals described in the accompanying proxy statement, if properly presented at the meeting; and - 5.
+To hold an advisory vote to determine the frequency of future advisory votes on executive compensation; - 4.
+To ratify the appointment of KPMG LLP as our independent registered public accounting firm; - 5.
+To vote upon the stockholder proposals described in the accompanying proxy statement, if properly presented at the meeting; and - 6.
 To transact such other and further business, if any, as lawfully may be brought before the meeting.